User Guide

 GUI: Select

-in the menu at the top of SunRez. -
+Edit->Redoin the menu at the top of SunRez. -

 Keyboard: Press

-These behave as if you entered redo
+These behave as if you entered redo in the command box and hit ENTER; a redo command will be registered in

 command history.